currawong-project/libcw/README.md

 - DONE: 'poly' and 'sub' should be arbitrarily nestable.

-- Reduce runtime overhead for var get/set operations.

-- Implement matrix types.

-- Should the `object_t` be used in place of `value_t`?

 - DONE: Allow multiple types on an input.
    For example 'adder' should have a single input which can by any numeric type.

-- Allow min/max values on numeric variables.

 - DONE: Make a standard way to turn on output printing from any port on any instance This might be a better approach to logging than having a 'printer' object.
 Add proc instance field: `log:{ var_label_0:0, var_label_1:0 } `

-- log:
-    + should print the values for all channels - right now it is only printing the values for kAnyChIdx
-	+ log should print values for abuf (mean,max), fbuf (mean,max) mag, mbuf

 Next: